 The corpus was initially developed in the project PALAG, which run from 2015 to 2017.
-Project partners were the Goethe University Frankfurt, Institute of Empirical Linguistics, the Centre for Civil Integration and Inter-Ethnic Relations (CCIIR), and the organization Business Women of Abkhazia, and the Clarino Bergen Centre.
+Project partners were the Goethe University Frankfurt, Institute of Empirical Linguistics, the Centre for Civil Integration and Inter-Ethnic Relations (CCIIR), the organization Business Women of Abkhazia, and the Clarino Bergen Centre.

 The project was funded by the United States Agency for International Development (USAID).

 You can find a gentle introduction into working with the Abkhaz National Corpus on the page Using the corpus.
 More detailed information can be found on the Documentation page.